 Rahel Dermant has worked a variety of roles within the technology and artificial intelligence industry.
 She has Co-Founded/Founded 4 different companies, two of which being VR/AR companies where she still works now.
 VR First supports corporations to explore immersive technologies, in this role she works closely alongside the CEO.
 XR Bootcamp is an online academy which provides a range of VR/AR development courses.

 Cristina Lopes studied computer science at Northeastern University, she now works full time as a Chancellor’s Professor at UC Irvine.
 Cristina has a long experience in technical thinking specifically in programming and software engineering problems.
 She is the Co-Founder of the field of aspect-oriented programming and she is also an expert in code clone detection.

 Elizabeth Reede studied at Wellesley College, Northwestern University, Williams College and The Institute of Fine Arts.
 Elizabeth is currently the CEO and Co-Founder of BLVRD, which specializes in developing art based experiences through enhanced reality by partnering with museums and galleries.
 Her jobs prior to this were all based in the art industry.

 Christina Heller is the CEO of Metastage, which is a mixed reality volumetric capture system.
-Cristina has over 15 years of experience in content creation and an advanced knowledge in media technology.
-Previously she was the CEO of an immersive production company called Playhouse.
+Christina has over 15 years of experience in content creation and an advanced knowledge in media technology.
+Previously she was the CEO of an immersive production company called VR Playhouse.
 Christina Heller was named one of the top 5 women in the reality scene in the Huffington post.